-Within the Residential Solar (Small) sub-program, 25% of incentives are reserved for Energy Sovereignty projects for six months after the application window opens, with the Project Selection Protocol giving preference to projects that facilitate energy sovereignty.
-Residential Solar projects can achieve Energy Sovereignty through a no-cost purchase agreement or a lease or power purchase agreement (PPA) with an early ownership transfer seven years or earlier after energization.
+Within the Residential Solar (Small) sub-program, 25% of incentives are reserved for energy sovereignty projects for six months after the application window opens, 10 with the Project Selection Protocol giving preference to projects that facilitate energy sovereignty.
+Residential Solar projects can achieve energy sovereignty through a no-cost purchase agreement or a lease or PPA with an early ownership transfer seven years or earlier after energization.
 The contract between the participant and the system owner should define the terms of the early ownership transfer, as ILSFA REC payments are paid upfront, removing the option of withholding payments to ensure the ownership transfer occurs as planned.